John Hurley and Ronnie Wilkins: Songwriting partnership

 By the mid-1960s, Hurley and Wilkins worked regularly together as a songwriting partnership at Tree, initially focusing on songs for soul musicians including Joe Tex.
 Their first chart hit was in 1965 with the Gentrys' "Spread It On Thick", written by Hurley and Wilkins with Bill Cates.
 In 1966, the pair had further success with "The Land of Milk and Honey" by The Vogues.
 They also wrote "Love of the Common People", first recorded by The Four Preps in an arrangement by Leon Russell, and released as a single by Capitol Records.
-In 1967 the song became a country music hit for Waylon Jennings, and it was later recorded by many musicians including John Denver, The Everly Brothers, The Winstons, Nicky Thomas, and Paul Young.
+In 1967 the song became a country music hit for Waylon Jennings, and it was later recorded by many musicians including John Denver, The Everly Brothers,Joe Dolan, The Winstons, Nicky Thomas, and Paul Young.

 In 1967, while working at Muscle Shoals, Alabama, Hurley and Wilkins were asked by Jerry Wexler to write a song for Aretha Franklin.
 Remembering that Aretha's father was a preacher, as Wilkins' grandfather had been, they quickly came up with the song "Son of a Preacher Man".
 Wexler liked the song and recorded it with Aretha Franklin, but her version was not released and Wexler passed the song on to Dusty Springfield for her album Dusty in Memphis.
 Released as a single in 1968, Springfield's version reached number 9 on the UK singles chart and number 10 on the Billboard Hot 100.
 In 1993, the song was sampled by Cypress Hill in "Hits from the Bong" on their successful album Black Sunday.

 Other singers who recorded songs by Hurley and Wilkins included Nina Simone, Wayne Newton, Tanya Tucker and David Cassidy.